-BIOLOGICAL SCIENCE MAJOR CODES
+BIOLOGICAL SCIENCE MAJOR PLANS

 The department is committed to helping ensure the success of our majors.
 Therefore, enrollment in upper division (3000 level and higher) biology courses is restricted to students who have completed certain major prerequisite courses in chemistry and biology.
 These major prerequisite courses provide the foundation for understanding the material presented in the upper division biology courses.
-To assist in determining which students have fulfilled these major prerequisite courses, the Department of Biological Science has been assigned two major codes.
-As you begin study in the biological science major, you will be assigned the major code 111197 (Biological Science - prerequisites incomplete).
-Upon satisfactory completion of the major prerequisite courses outlined below, you will be assigned the major code 111110 (Biological Science - prerequisites complete).
+To assist in determining which students have fulfilled these major prerequisite courses, the Department of Biological Science has been assigned two major plans.
+As you begin study in the biological science major, you will be assigned to the plan Pre-Biological Science (Biological Science - prerequisites incomplete).
+Upon satisfactory completion of the major prerequisite courses outlined below, you will be assigned the major plan Biological Science.
 Most students complete the major prerequisite courses by the end of the sophomore year and begin taking upper division biology courses by the beginning of the junior year.

-It is important that students complete the major prerequisite courses as quickly as possible because registration access for upper division biological science courses is limited to students with the 111110 major code.
-Procrastination in completing the major prerequisite courses may result in less than desirable schedules and/or an increase in the time required for obtaining a B.S. in Biological Science.
+It is important that students complete the major prerequisite courses as quickly as possible because registration access for upper division biological science courses is limited to students with the major plan Biological Science.
+Procrastination in completing the major prerequisite courses may result in less than desirable schedules and/or an increase in the time required for obtaining a B.S. in Biological

-REQUIREMENTS FOR BEING DESIGNATED MAJOR CODE 111110 AND TAKING UPPER DIVISION (3000 LEVEL AND HIGHER) BIOLOGICAL SCIENCE COURSES
+REQUIREMENTS FOR BEING DESIGNATED MAJOR PLAN BIOLOGIAL SCIENCE AND TAKING UPPER DIVISION (3000 LEVEL AND HIGHER) BIOLOGICAL SCIENCE COURSES